seandjones92/.emacs.d/README.md

 ## Highlight line number<a id="sec-3-9" name="sec-3-9"></a>

+This package modifies the behavior of `linum-mode`.
+When the line numbers are present on the left hand side, the line that point is currently on will be highlighted.

     (if (require 'hlinum)
         (hlinum-activate))

 ## Neotree<a id="sec-3-10" name="sec-3-10"></a>

+Adds a file tree to the left hand side, like in most IDEs.
+This only works if you are in a project.

 In order for this to look right the fonts for `all-the-icons` must be installed.
 This is accomplished by `M-x all-the-icons-install-fonts`.